Skip to main content

 Recognition rate is the percentage of input identifiers (offline PII or online devices) LiveRamp can match to a maintained or derived RampID.
 If one individual has 4 cookies and LiveRamp matches one to a maintained or derived RampID, we have a 25% recognition rate on that pool of devices.

 Activation match rate is the percentage of input identifiers (offline PII or online devices) that LiveRamp can match to at least one device synced with a specific partner or end destination.
-If one individual has four cookies and LiveRamp receives this individual’s email for onboarding, as long as we match that email to a single cookie at the specified destination, we will have a 100% onboarding match rate.
+If one individual has four cookies and LiveRamp receives this individual’s email for Activation, as long as we match that email to a single cookie at the specified destination, we will have a 100% Activation match rate.

 Due to these definitions, in most instances match rates for offline PII to cookies will appear to be higher than recognition rates for online devices to RampIDs.
 Here’s an example: